Cooking binds Sachiko to her family's history. It is part of family banter that

 with fish at Atari-Ya, a Japanese fishmonger's also in London, producing sashimi for a largely Japanese clientele.

 Sachiko enjoys sharing her knowledge and has taught at Leiths School of Food and Wine and Demuths Vegetarian Cookery School.
 A recent research trip to Japan enabled her to acquire a Tofu Meister Advanced qualification and an International Kikisake-shi certification (sake sommelier).
-She continues to share this new found knowledge through classes at the Harborne Food School, Birmingham alongside a new relationship with The Farm Stratford.
+She continues to share her skills and understanding of Japanese cuisine through classes at Harborne Food School, The Farm Stratford, Colliers Cookery School and White Pepper Chef Academy.

 an offering of aubergines